guillemontecinos/itp-residency-2020-2021/three-js/tutorials/02-matrices-and-interaction/matrices-and-interaction.md

 </p>

 #### The `Rotation` matrix
 In the world matrices, the order of the factors **does** alter the product.
 Unlike scalar multiplications, if we have for example two `2 x 2` matrices `A` and `B`, the product `AB != BA`.
 Because of this, it is extremely important to be aware of what's the proper order in which the transformations should be applied to the object.
 Since we want the player to move the cube to the current direction it is facing to, it is required to firstly apply the **rotation** and then apply the **translation** to the matrix.
-This is because when rotating the object, we are rotating it's coordinate system with it, hence when trasnating it afte the rotation, the direction of the translation will be based in the new coordinate system.
+This is because when rotating the object, we are rotating it's coordinate system with it, hence when trasnlating it after the rotation, the direction of the translation will be based in the new coordinate system.

 #### The `Translation` matrix